Police policy to ban display of the Palestinian flag

 Appeal to the Deputy Attorney General and State Attorney

 Due to the numerous cases in which police banned demonstrators from waving Palestinian flags, in turn confiscating flags, sometimes detaining, arresting, or interrogating the flag-wavers, severely violating their right to expression and identification, we appealed to the Deputy Attorney General and the State Attorney on August 22, 2021.
-In the apparel, Attorney Tal Hassin requested that opening an investigation on waving a Palestinian flag should require the approval of the State Attorney.
+In the appeal, Attorney Tal Hassin requested that opening an investigation on waving a Palestinian flag should require the approval of the State Attorney.
 We further requested that the police be instructed that the confiscation of a flag, item of clothing, or object on which the flag is stamped, as well as the ban on waving it, must require the approval of a senior officer, at the rank of district commander, at least.
 We wrote that these measures are necessary to prevent improper use of police authority and to understand the discretion of the police on the ground.